TofuWaffles/e-commerce-website-example/README.md

 The project aims to demonstrate the development of a full-stack web application using Rust for the backend and HTML, CSS, and JavaScript for the frontend.
 It leverages the Axum web framework in Rust to create a RESTful API and serves static HTML, CSS, and JavaScript files as the frontend interface.

-I made the authentication mechanism myself using a combination of Rust's Arc smart pointer, a mutex lock, and a hashmap, since there is no obvious solution provided by Axum at the time of writing this.

 ## Requirements